econoalchemist/SeedSigner/04_Generate-Seed.md

 You will have a couple choices when creating a new seed, capture an image or roll some dice.
 Both processes involve randomness, which is a key element in creating a secure master seed that cannot be guessed.
 Best practice is to use a 256-bit number for your master seed which translates to a 24-word mnemonic, the 12-word mnemonics are made from 128-bits.

 # Method 1: With Camera
 No two images will be exactly the same and they will all produce drastically different master seeds.
-The randomness of the image-method involves taking information from several frames prior to the image itself along with some information in the image as well as the unique serial number of the Raspberry Pi Zero processor and the number of miliseconds the device has been powered on for.
+The randomness of the image-method involves taking information from several frames prior to the image itself along with some information in the image as well as the unique serial number of the Raspberry Pi Zero processor and the number of milliseconds the device has been powered on for.

 ## Step 1: Initiate Camera
 From the SeedSigner main menu, navigate to `Seeds` > `+ Create a seed` > `"camera icon" New seed`.
 This will activate the camera, during this time prior to you taking the image, the SeedSigner is capturing frames and using information from these frames to include in the generation of your master seed.